albertesc/astro-architecture/README.md

 ![index-page](https://github.com/albertesc/astro-architecture/blob/main/index-page.png)

 On the project's main screen, you will find a list that will serve as a guide to see the status of your project.
-In case you want to modify this information, you will find all the data in the folder `/srd/data/`.
-There are two `.json` documents where you can modify the state of your components and screens.
+In case you want to modify this information, you will find all the data in the folder `src/data/`.
+There are `.json` documents where you can modify the state of your components, screens and more.

+### Add components

+Change this file from src/data/components.json

 ```json
 {